Regular and irregular verbs: Types of pattern

 A language may have more than one regular conjugation pattern.
 French verbs, for example, follow different patterns depending on whether their infinitive ends in -er, -ir or -re (complicated slightly by certain rules of spelling).
 A verb which does not follow the expected pattern based on the form of its infinitive is considered irregular.

 In some languages, however, verbs may be considered regular even if the specification of one of their forms is not sufficient to predict all of the rest; they have more than one principal part.
 In Latin, for example, verbs are considered to have four principal parts (see Latin conjugation for details).
 Specification of all of these four forms for a given verb is sufficient to predict all of the other forms of that verb – except in a few cases, when the verb is irregular.

 To some extent it may be a matter of convention or subjective preference to state whether a verb is regular or irregular.
 In English, for example, if a verb is allowed to have three principal parts specified (the bare infinitive, past tense and past participle), then the number of irregular verbs will be drastically reduced (this is not the conventional approach, however).
-The situation is similar with the strong verbs in German (these may or may not be described as irregular).
+The situation is similar to the strong verbs in German (these may or may not be described as irregular).
 In French, what are traditionally called the "regular -re verbs" (those that conjugate like vendre) are not in fact particularly numerous, and may alternatively be considered to be just another group of similarly behaving irregular verbs.
 The most unambiguously irregular verbs are often very commonly used verbs such as the copular verb be in English and its equivalents in other languages, which frequently have a variety of suppletive forms and thus follow an exceptionally unpredictable pattern of conjugation.

 Irregularity in spelling only

 It is possible for a verb to be regular in pronunciation, but irregular in spelling.
 Examples of this are the English verbs lay and pay.
 In terms of pronunciation, these make their past forms in the regular way, by adding the //d// sound.
-However their spelling deviates from the regular pattern: they are not spelt (spelled) "layed" and "payed" (although the latter form is used in some e.g. nautical contexts as "the sailor payed out the anchor chain"), but laid and paid.
+However their spelling deviates from the regular pattern: they are not spelt "layed" and "payed" (although the latter form is used in some e.g. nautical contexts as "the sailor payed out the anchor chain"), but laid and paid.
 This contrasts with fully regular verbs such as sway and stay, which have the regularly spelt past forms swayed and stayed.
-The English present participle is never irregular in pronunciation, with the exception that singeing irregularly retains the e to distinguish it from singing.
+The English present participle is never irregular in spelling, with the exception that dyeing and singeing irregularly retain the e to distinguish them from dying and singing.